 Around October, a lot of people started talking about creating a plan for the new year.
-Some are still talking about it, and some still working on their master framework for 2021.
+Some are still talking about it, and some are still working on what’s supposed to be a master framework for the 12 months ahead.

 But the question is– when you create a new year’s plan, when do you start putting it into action?